 These are usually insecure people who look for ways to bring attention to the faults of others to make themselves look better.
 The will even lie (or, lightly shade the truth) to advance their cause or to make themselves look better.
 They tend to view leadership as competition for recognition.

-Avoid the people Jude exposed as “grumblers and faultfinders” (Jude 16), especially those who “who cause divisions” (Romans 16:17) and promote “accusations against an elder” (I Timothy 4:19).
+Avoid the people Jude described as “grumblers and faultfinders” (Jude 16), especially those who “who cause divisions among you” (Romans 16:17) and promote “accusations against an elder” (I Timothy 4:19).

 - “Live in harmony with one another.
 Do not be proud,… Do not be conceited (Romans 12:16).